x00tex/hackTheBox/Boxes/linux/Retired/academy/README.md

 ## VHOST:dev-staging-01.academy.htb

-* there is a some kind of web application running on the host because it throughs a error that is not related to any http errors
+* there is some kind of application running on the host and it return a error message.

       UnexpectedValueException

-* reading thru it i found some intersting data
+* reading thru it i found some interesting data

       APP_NAME 	"Laravel"
       APP_KEY 	"base64:dBLUaMuZz7Iq06XtL/Xnz/90Ejq+DEEynggqubHWFj0="